strangerstudios/memberlite/docs/patterns.md

 **Reason 3: Licensing Clarity**
 Keeping pattern images separate makes it clear which images are:
 - Demo content (can be replaced without affecting theme functionality)
-- Core theme assets (required for theme to function properly)
+- Core theme assets (required for the theme to function properly)

 ### Image Sources and Copyright